-For ergodic Markov chains that are not necessarily reversible, there exists an analogue of the absolute spectral gap, namely the \emph{pseudo spectral gap} introduced by \citet{paulin2015concentration}: Let $M\in\Merg$ with stationary distribution $\pi$.
-Define the \emph{time reversal} of $M$ by $M^* = \diag(\pi)^{-1}M^T\diag(\pi)$ and the \emph{multiplicative reversibilization} of $M$ by $M^\dagger = M^*M$.
-The pseudo spectral gap of $M$ is then defined to be By \citet[Proposition 3.4]{paulin2015concentration}, For $\pistar,\gammaps\in(0,1)$ denote by $\M_{\pistar, \gammaps}\subseteq\Merg$ the set of ergodic Markov chains whose minimum stationary distribution and pseudo spectral gap are not less than $\pistar$ and $\gammaps$, respectively.
+For ergodic Markov chains that are not necessarily reversible there exists an analogue of the absolute spectral gap, namely the \emph{pseudo spectral gap} that was introduced by \citet{paulin2015concentration}: Let $M\in\Merg$ with stationary distribution $\pi$.
+Define the \emph{time reversal of} $M$ by $M^* = \diag(\pi)^{-1}M^T\diag(\pi)$ and the \emph{multiplicative reversibilization of} $M$ by $M^\dagger = M^*M$.
+The pseudo spectral gap of $M$ is then defined to be By \citet[Proposition 3.4]{paulin2015concentration}, For $\pistar,\gammaps\in(0,1)$ denote by $\M_{\pistar, \gammaps}$ the set of all ergodic Markov chains whose minimum stationary probability and pseudo spectral gap are lower bounded by $\pistar$ and $\gammaps$, respectively.

 If $\pi$ is the stationary distribution of some irreducible Markov chain and $\mu\in\Delta_d$, define